 Early rollers mills were backed by steam engines.
 While the modern ones are powered by electric motors.
 As usual, the latter is faster and produces a greater quantity and quality of the flour.

 The sifting process

 During the milling process, bran and germ are sifted out.
 While the coarse particles are going through the rolling and purifying process again.
-Separating the brand and germ improves the characteristics and color of the flour.
-This also prevents the oil from the germ affecting the qualities of the flour.
+Separating the brand and germ improves the characteristics and colour of the flour.
+This also prevents the oil from the germ which affects the quality of the flour.

 After getting the desired result, flour is then sifted again.
 Here the fineness of the flour is determined by using finer sieves.

 How whole wheat flour is made